-We have audited the accompanying statements of plan net assets of City of Holly Hill, Florida, Firefighters' Retirement System as of September 30, 2011 and 2010 and the related statements of changes in plan net assets for the years then ended.
+We have audited the accompanying statements of plan net position of City of Holly Hill, Florida, Firefighters' Retirement System as of September 30, 2012 and 2011 and the related statements of changes in plan net position for the years then ended.
 These financial statements are the responsibility of City of Holly Hill, Florida Firefighters' Retirement System's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.